-Immunoblotting: a minimum working antibody dilution of 1:2,000 is determined using a whole extract of transfected cells expressing recombinant human FGFR-2.
+Immunoblotting: a working antibody concentration of 0.25-0.5 μ g/mL is determined using a whole extract of transfected cells expressing recombinant human FGFR-2.

-Immunohistochemistry: a minimum working dilution of 1:1,000 is determined using indirect immunoperoxidase staining and trypsin-digested, formalin-fixed, paraffin-embedded human and animal tissue sections.

-Note: In order to obtain best results in different techniques and preparations we recommend determining optimal working dilutions by titration test.
+Immunohistochemistry: a working antibody concentration of 2-4 μ g/mL is determined using indirect immunoperoxidase staining with trypsin-digested, formalin-fixed, paraffin-embedded human and animal tissue sections.
+Note: In order to obtain the best results in various techniques and preparations, we recommend determining optimal working dilutions by titration.